Valparaiso University Receives Significant Support for LCMS Pastoral Ministry and Chapel Programs

 Valparaiso University has received a significant gift commitment from Karl and Shirley Kreft to establish the Karl and Shirley Kreft Endowed Fund for the LCMS Pastoral Ministry and Chapel Programs.

 The Krefts are longtime supporters of Valparaiso University.
 In 2007, they established the Kreft Endowed Chair for the Advancement of Nursing Science, currently held by Theresa A. Kessler, Ph.D., RN.
 From 2000 through 2010, Karl served as an active member of the University’s Board of Directors, and he is now an emeritus member of the Board.

 “This commitment aligns with the deep respect Shirley and I have for Valpo’s tradition of excellence at the intersection of faith and learning,” Karl said.
-“It is our intent to contribute to a Christian presence, an enduring witness consistent with the mission of the University.”
+“It is our intent to contribute to an enduring witness to Jesus Christ, which is consistent with the mission and foundation of the University.”